alliedvision/VmbC_Examples/README.md

 ### 1. Specify VmbAPI and Qt directory

-Before running CMake to initialize the project, adjust [`CMakeUserPresets.json`](./CMakeUserPresets.json).
+Before running CMake to initialize the project, rename [`CMakeUserPresets.json.TEMPLATE`](./CMakeUserPresets.json.TEMPLATE) to `CMakeUserPresets.json`.

 Depending on your desired configuration and platform, you need to specify the path to your VmbAPI and Qt installation directory.